Did this video help you?

 You do not need to know the different uses of the different types of radiation but you must be able to use your knowledge of the properties of the different types in order to determine which source is the most appropriate for a particular use.

-The classes I have taught this topic to at GCSE have found the idea of application questions quite intimidating.
+Students often find application questions quite intimidating.
 Application questions present you with an unfamiliar context, and you have to apply what you have learned about the physics to that specific situation.
-What I always say to my students is this:

 Did this page help you?